Ultralight Fishing Reels

 There are a number of reasons people choose ultralight fishing gear.
 Perhaps you're planning a backpacking trip and want to keep your additional pack weight to a minimum.
 Or maybe you often find yourself hopping between boulders in trout streams and feel heavier gear is too cumbersome.
-Whatever the reason, ultralight fishing gear is innovating rapidly, using new materials such as carbon fiber and magnesium, making it possible to pack an extraordinary number of features into remarkably lightweight packages.
+Whatever the reason, ultralight fishing gear is innovating rapidly, using new materials such as carbon fiber and magnesium to make it possible to pack an extraordinary number of features into remarkably lightweight packages.

 Advantages of Spinning Reels for Ultralight Fishing